Badgerati/node-edison/README.md

 * Send results to URL
 * Send results to Slack
 * Re-run failed tests
-* Ability to set categories against tests, and to be able to include/exclude by category
 * The 'tests' in Edisonfile should be to only run specific tests
-* A new 'test_files' in Edisonfile should be to run files (specific or globbed)